MoyuanXiao/Crosstalk-Aware-Automatic-Topology-Customization-and-Optimization-for-Wavelength-Routed-ONoC/README.md

 Skilled programmers with expertise in optimization may be able to achieve superior performance.
 Based on my current skill set, I am confident that the performance could be improved by an additional 1-3x beyond the significant speed-ups already detailed in the paper.

 Disclaimer:
 Please use this code with caution.
 Due to the time that has passed, I cannot guarantee that this version will compile or run correctly, nor can I confirm if it contains every component from the final paper.
+This code is likely not the final version described in the paper!
 I unfortunately do not have the time to validate it.